kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 ## Non-Goals
 - The quotas won't work for imported external clusters.
 - The quotas won't restrict the usage of resources for the control plane on the seed cluster.
-- Nodes which join the cluster using other means then through KKP are not supported in the quotas.
+- Nodes which join the cluster using other means than through KKP are not supported in the quotas.

 ## Motivation and Background

-Clients would like to have options to fine-grain restrict resource usage per project.
+KKP-Admins would like to have options to fine-grain restrict resource usage per project.
 The reasons vary from being able to stop the depletion of resources in a shared datacenter, to being able to sell packages (projects) with a set number of resources available.